Skip to content

 Exit criteria: 30 days of stable, unattended operation.
 Zero dropped events.
 Recovery from process crashes without manual intervention.

-• modules/engineering/ — the reference module (GitHub, Linear, Claude Code, OpenClaw)
+• examples/engineering-org/ — the reference project (GitHub, Linear, Claude Code, OpenClaw)

-• modules/minimal/ — simplest possible module (webhook -> webhook)
+• examples/minimal/ — simplest possible project (webhook -> webhook)

-Exit criteria: Met. orgloop add module engineering scaffolds a working engineering org.
+Exit criteria: Met. orgloop init scaffolds a working project.
+Connectors install via npm install.

 “Install my engineering organization right now.”